Hearty and Filling And Perfect For Lent And Meatless Mondays

 Five Great Reasons Why You Should Eat Minestrone

 - Vegetables are low in fat and full of fiber, just what the doctor ordered for a heart-healthy Mediterranean-type diet.
-It helps you feel full longer because it is digested slowly and great for intestinal health, too.
-It slows down absorption of sugar and gastric emptying.
+It helps you feel full longer because it is digested slowly and is great for intestinal health, too.
+It slows down the absorption of sugar and gastric emptying.

-- Orange and yellow vegetables have beta carotene which is essential for healthy hair, eyes, and skin.
+- Orange and yellow vegetables have beta-carotene which is essential for healthy hair, eyes, and skin.
 A virtual alphabet of vitamins helps to reduce the inflammation that can cause aches and pains.

 Here’s How You Make A Delightful Pot Of Minestrone Soup

 Start by sauteeing onion, garlic, and celery in a little olive oil until everything is tender, fragrant, and a little translucent.
-Then add water and a vegetable broth base or packaged vegetable bouillon; (more about that in a minute), all the canned vegetables, the shredded carrots, pepper, the spices, and the kidney beans.
+Then add water and a vegetable broth base or packaged vegetable bouillon; (more about that in a minute), all the canned vegetables, the shredded carrots, pepper, spices, and kidney beans.

 I prefer the Knorr brand vegetable bouillon base.
 They are not paying me to say so, but it’s great.
 It comes in large cubes, but I buy it in the restaurant-sized tub because it adds so much flavor to so many things I make.
-It has a long shelf life, and it makes 11 gallons of broth.
+It has a long shelf life and makes 11 gallons of broth.
 Better Than Bouillon also makes a good paste-type vegetable base in a jar.
 Refer to the label to see how much to use for two quarts.

 - 1 medium onion, chopped